glesperance/node-rocket/README.md

     $ npm install rocket

 ## Usage

+    Usage: rocket [OPTIONS] ARGUMENTS

+    Arguments:
+      create NAME_OF_YOUR_PROJECT    create a rocket project (Shouldn't exist) add PAGE_NAME                  add a new page to the project (From the root of your project)
+    Options:
+      -v, --verbose                  show what's under the rocket.
+      -h, --help                     show this message.

   To get started you first need to create a new project using the `rocket` command.